LouiseSteward/learn/palliative-care-for-children/text/0-5-introduction.md

 This methodology allows users control over their studies without feeling as though they are being watched.
 Users can submit their results only when feel they have mastered a section, empowering them with learning skills and encouraging self-motivation.
 The Bettercare Learning Station privacy policy includes the clause that only information which users have agreed to make available may be used to generate reports.

-You can access the learning station here: [www.bettercare.co.za/learn](http://www.bettercare.co.za/learn)
+You can access the Learning Station here: [www.bettercare.co.za/learn](http://www.bettercare.co.za/learn)

 ## Format of the courses